tcsung/apparmor-skypeforlinux/README.md

 # apparmor-skypeforlinux

-This configuration match for Skype version 8.80
+This profile match for Skype version 8.80

 To let your apparmor work with Skype, you need add below line to /etc/ld.so.conf, after that run 'ldconfig' :